LefuHengqi/BluetoothKit-AndroidDemo/README_EN.md

 ## -LF Bluetooth Scale/Food Scale/WiFi Scale

 ppscale is the Bluetooth connection logic and data parsing logic.
-When developers integrate, please use the integration method of the library downloaded from maven.
+When developers integrate, they need to integrate by importing aar.
 It is recommended that developers check the README.md document to complete the integration.

 ### Ⅰ. Integration method